Ridgely, Maryland: Transportation

 Transportation to and from Ridgely is primarily by road, and three state highways serve the town.
 These include Maryland Route 312, which is signed north-south but has an alignment closer to north-northeast by south-southwest, and Maryland Route 480, which is signed east-west but has an alignment closer to east-northeast by west-southwest.
 Maryland Route 776 also traverses Ridgely, serving as a local connector.

 The Ridgely Airpark serves the area also.

-Postal service

-The main ZIP code for Ridgely is 21660, but is assigned eight other "216" zip codes due to its status as a home to fulfillment companies that receive and ship mail-in offers.